akoskm/akoskm.com/cliu8erwz047yrhnva1x86z1m.md

 On login forms usually you have a Sign up link that takes you to the signup page if you haven't signed up yet.

-Instead of simply checking if the Sign up text is in the document with `expect(screen.getByText('Sign up')).toBeInTheDocument()` if we use the options and different assertion we can check both the link text and the link itself:
+Instead of simply checking if the Sign up text is in the document with `expect(screen.getByText('Sign up')).toBeInTheDocument()` if we use the options and different assertions we can check both the link text and the link itself:

 ```javascript
 // JavaScript (React Testing Library with Jest)